top of page

 Previously, James provided research, evaluation, and advisory services to Global Affairs Canada, the International Development Research Centre (Canada), the Open Societies Foundations, and the International Committee of the Red Cross.

-In 2013, James created, with colleagues, a multilingual news and human rights strategy website, Open Global Rights, with financial support from the Ford Foundation, Open Societies Foundation, and others.
+In 2013, James created, with colleagues, a multilingual news and human rights strategy website, Open Global Rights, with financial support from the Ford Foundation, the Open Societies Foundation, and others.

 CONTACT